QwantResearch/cozy-stack/docs/fulltext.md

 The language detection doesn't necessarily returns all languages as prediction, and in particular it sometimes happens to return neither "fr" nor "en".
 By default, we return "en" in this case.

+### IndexWrapper and underlying store

+The IndexWrapper code is at [pkg/fulltext/indexation/index_wrapper.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/indexation/index_wrapper.go).

+To allow to manipulate the store underlying the bleve indexes, we create an `IndexWrapper` struct that contains a single `bleve.Index` field.
+The wrapper implements setter and getter for the sequence number, the md5sum value (for file content) and the mapping version used (based on last modification time).

+For example, the `setStoreSeq()` and `getStoreSeq()` functions are used to store and retrieve the sequence number associated with an index, so that we can fetch the changes since this last sequence number.

+In order to store the sequence number directly in the index, we use the bleve `SetInternal()` function that allows us to store additional information into the store, without it being taken into account in the index.

+The `GetInteral()` function allows us to retrieve this information.

 ### Reindex

-The `ReIndexAll()` function takes an instance name as argument and calls `ReIndex()` on all the indexes from this instance.
+The `indexController.ReIndexAll()` function takes an instance name as argument and calls `instanceIndex.ReIndex()` on all the docTypes that exist in the mapping description folder.

-The `ReIndex()` function removes the index from the disk (if found) and creates a new one.
+The `instanceIndex.ReIndex()` function removes the index from the disk (if found) and creates a new one.

-In order to reindex, it starts by checking if the instance has any index associated already.
-If not, it initializes an `InstanceIndex` object.
-This way, it can lock the mutex.
+In order to reindex, it starts by making sure that an `InstanceIndex` object is initialized for this instance.
 Then it checks whether this particular doctype index existed in this instance.
 If this is the case, it removes it calling `deleteIndex()`.
 It then re-initializes the index for this doctype calling `initializeIndexDocType()`.
-It also adds the doctype to the doctype list if wasn't in the list already.
-Finally, it adds an update job for this couple `(instance, doctype)` calling `AddUpdateIndexJob()`.
+Finally, it adds an update job for this couple `(instance, doctype, retrycount=0)` calling `AddUpdateIndexJob()`.

 ### Replicate

-The `ReplicateAll()` function calls `Replicate()` on each index.
+The `indexController.ReplicateAll()` function calls `instanceIndex.ReplicateAll()` for the appropriate instance, and this one calls `instanceIndex.Replicate()` on each index.

 `Replicate()` obtains an `io.Writer` from the specified path.
 Next, it uses the `.Advanced()` function from bleve to access the store and get a reader.
 Then, it uses the `WriteTo()` function implemented in the Index branch of the repository [QwantResearch/bleve](https://github.com/QwantResearch/bleve/tree/Index) and writes into a tmp file.